Surgeons complete relay,

 “Each runner did anywhere from seven to two-mile stents down US-1,” Lewis said.
 “We finished just in time to enjoy the Key West sunset with beers in hand.”

 The group raised nearly $4,500 for the Small Animal Surgery Residents Scholarly Fund.
-Anyone still wishing to contribute to the fund may do so by clicking here.

 Team participants, in addition to Lewis, Kirkby and Coisman, included former surgery resident Krista Halling and current surgery residents Caleb Hudson and Stephen Jones.